 The data setup and data hold times in the specification table determine the valid timing requirements.
 The AD5263 uses a 10-bit serial input data register word that is transferred to the internal RDAC register when the $\overline{\text{CS}}$ line returns to logic high.
-Note that only the last 10 bits that are clocked into the register are latched into the decoder.
-As $\overline{\text{CS}}$ goes high, it activates the address decoder and updates the corresponding channel according to Table 7.
+Note that only the last 10-bits that are clocked into the register are latched into the decoder.
+As $\overline{\text{CS}}$ goes high, it activates the address decoder and updates the corresponding channel according to Table 9.

-During shutdown (SHDN), the serial data output (SDO) pin is forced to logic high in order to avoid power dissipation in the external pull-up resistor.
-For an equivalent SDO output circuit schematic, see Figure 46.
+During shutdown (\overline{SHDN}) , the serial data output (SDO) pin is forced to logic high in order to avoid power dissipation in the external pull-up resistor.
+For an equivalent SDO output circuit schematic, see Figure 45.

-Figure 46.
+Figure 45.
 Detailed SDO Output Schematic of the AD5263

-During reset (\overline{RES}) , the wiper is set to midscale.
-Note that unlike \overline{SHDN} , when the part is taken out of reset, the wiper remains at midscale and does not revert to its pre-reset setting.
+During reset (RES), the wiper is set to midscale.
+Note that unlike SHDN, when the part is taken out of reset, the wiper will remain at midscale and will not revert to its pre-reset setting.